 The CSV of a life insurance policy belongs to the owner of the policy unless they provide verification from the life insurance company that proves otherwise (reference 20 CSR 400 Chapter 1 Life Insurance and Annuity Standards).

 If ownership of the policy has changed, determine if an improper transfer of assets has occurred.
-Additional information regarding the transfer of assets policy is located in MHABD manual section 1040.000.00 Transfers of Property.
+Additional information regarding the transfer of assets policy is located in 1040.020.00 Determination of Transfer of Assets.

 Discuss with the participant the possibility of CSV in lapsed life insurance policies they may have.
 Even though the policies themselves have lapsed, the CSV may remain.